Nuisances, as used in this article, include without limitation:

 (b) If the owner or the agent of the owner of the property has failed to accept delivery or otherwise failed to effectuate receipt of a notice or order sent pursuant to this section during the preceding twenty-four month period, the governing body of the city may provide notice of the issuance of any further orders to abate or remove a nuisance from such property or provide notice of the order by such methods including, but not limited to, door hangers, conspicuously posting notice of such order on the property, personal notification, telephone communication or first class mail.
 If the property is unoccupied and the owner is a nonresident. notice provided by this section shall be given by telephone communication or first class mail.

-(c) The Russell City Fire Chief is hereby designated by the governing body for the purposes of issuing the order required herein.
+(c) The City Manager or his or her designee is hereby designated by the governing body for the purposes of issuing the order required herein.
 Such order shall be issued by the fire Chief upon the filing of a written statement of a violation of this article.
-The Order shall be issued in the name of the governing body; shall be served as required in this article; and, shall contain all notices and other information as required by this article and K.S.A. l 2-1617c and amendments thereto.
+The Order shall be issued in the name of the governing body; shall be served as required in this article; and, shall contain all notices and other information as required by this article and K.S.A.
+12-1617e and amendments thereto.

 The notice shall state the condition(s) which is (are) in violation of section 8-201.
 The notice shall also inform the person, corporation, partnership or association that

-(a) He, she or they shall have 10 days from the date of serving the notice to abate the condition(s) in violation of section 8-201; or
+(a) He, she or they shall have 10 days from the date of serving the notice to abate the condition(s) in violation of section 8-201; provided; however the City Manager or his or her designee may grant one or more extensions of the 10 day period if the owner or agent of the owner of the property demonstrates that due diligence is being exercised in the abatement of the condition; or

-(b) He, she or they have 10 days from the date of serving the notice to request a hearing before the governing body of the matter as provided by section 8-210;
+(b) He, she or they have 10 days from the date of serving the notice plus any additional time granted under subsection (a) to request a hearing before the governing body of the matter as provided by section 8-210;

 (c) Failure to abate the condition(s) or to request a hearing within the time allowed may result in prosecution as provided by section 8-208 and/or abatement of the condition(s) by the city as provided by section 8-209.